 Required time: 1 to 2 hours

 The historic restaurants in downtown Mackinac Island are bustling at suppertime.
-Between Yankee Rebel Tavern, Pink Pony and Seabiscuit Cafe, you’ll get all the historic Mackinac Island charm you can handle.
+Between Yankee Rebel Tavern, Pink Pony and Seabiscuit Cafe, you’ll get all the Mackinac Island charm you can handle.
 Check out MyNorth’s Restaurant Guide for Mackinac Island for a full listing of Mackinac Island eateries.

 Raid the Fudge Shops